-In accordance with GASB Statement No. 16, Accounting for Compensated Absences, the financial statements include accruals of approximately \$84 million and \$78 million as of September 30, 2021 and 2020, respectively, for accrued vacation pay and salary-related payments associated with vacation pay.
+In accordance with GASB Statement No. 16, Accounting for Compensated Absences, the financial statements include accruals of approximately \$85 million and \$84 million as of September 30, 2022 and 2021, respectively, for accrued vacation pay and salary-related payments associated with vacation pay.
 There is no such accrual recognized for sick leave benefits because there is no terminal cash benefit available to employees for accumulated sick leave.

-(10) Post-Emp

-Post-Employment Benefits
+(10) Post-Employment Benefits

-UAB offers other postemployment health care benefits ("OPEB") to all employees who officially retire from UAB.
-Health care benefits are offered through the Alabama Retired Education Employees Health Care Trust Plan with TRS or certain retired employees may elect to continue to participate in UAB's group health plan until they are eligible for Medicare by paying the full cost of the plan premium.
+Post-employment health care benefits ("OPEB") are offered to all employees who officially retire from UAB through the Alabama Retired Education Employees Health Care Trust Plan with TRS or certain retired employees may elect to continue to participate in UAB's group health plan until they are eligible for Medicare by paying the full cost of the plan premium.
 TRS offers health care benefits through a cost-sharing multiple-employer defined benefit health care plan administered by the Public Education Employee Health Insurance Plan ("PEEHIP").
 Retired employees age sixty-five or older who are eligible for Medicare must enroll in the Medicare Coordinated Plan under which Medicare is the primary insurer and UAB's health care plan becomes the secondary insurer.
 Despite the availability of the UAB plan, most retirees elect to participate in the PEEHIP with TRS, in which case the retirees pay a portion of the PEEHIP premium, with UAB paying an allocation towards the cost of retiree coverage.